samsmithnz/csharpAPI/README.md

 5. Use a tool like Postman or cURL to make a GET request to the following endpoint:
    ```
-   GET /api/publicholidays/{country}
+   GET /api/publicholidays/{country}/{year}
    ```

-   Replace `{country}` with the name of the country you want to get public holidays for.
+   Replace `{country}` with the name of the country and `{year}` with the year you want to get public holidays for.

 ## Example

-To get public holidays for the United States, make a GET request to:
+To get public holidays for the United States in 2023, make a GET request to:
 ```
-GET /api/publicholidays/UnitedStates
+GET /api/publicholidays/UnitedStates/2023
 ```

-The response will be a JSON array containing the public holidays for the specified country.
+The response will be a JSON array containing the public holidays for the specified country and year.

 ## Dependencies

-- .NET Core 3.1 or later
+- .NET 8 or later
 - Visual Studio 2019 or later

 ## License